pnsaeta/p064/docs/PR-Ideas.md

 ### Metronomes

-The basic idea is that we have multiple metronomes that all lie on the same platform.
-What we see in the following videos is that over time, all of the metronomes “synchronize.”
+A metronome is a sort of pendulum that is driven by a wound spring that gives the oscillating rod a periodic kick to keep it oscillating (that is, to overcome the inevitable dissipation caused by friction).
+If you place a great number of identical metronomes set the oscillate at the same frequency on a platform that is able to move, and you start them with random phases, the subtle motions of the platform eventually persuade them to all oscillate in phase.
+That is, they “synchronize.”
 They all end up ticking at the exact same time, even though they all started at different points in the cycle.
 [See this video](https://www.youtube.com/watch?v=5v5eBf2KwF8&t=181s) or [this one](https://www.youtube.com/watch?v=Ov3aeqjeih0).